 The sad truth is that once the debt spiral starts the likelihood of recovering from it is very low.

 We’ve seen the mental and physical stress can have on our clients, and we know how difficult it can be.

 What Does Chapter 13 Do For Me?

-After your debt payment plan is set up you will monthly payments to a trustee who is appointed by the court.
+After your debt payment plan is set up you will make monthly payments to a trustee who is appointed by the court.
 That trustee will pay each of your creditors according to the plan.
 When you’ve completed the plan any remaining debt goes away.

 When you file for Chapter 13 most of the actions to collect your debt will stop.
 So creditors can’t garnish your wages or file lawsuits against you.
 Filing can also help stop the foreclosing of your home, as long as you keep paying your home loan.
 The calls with demands for payment will also stop.